hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/matrix/project_point.rst

    :align: right
    :alt: Project Point node.

-The *Project Point* node projects a position vector using a :term:`Transformation Matrix`, using location, rotation, scale, and perspective divide.
+Applies a projection matrix to a point.
+Specifically, this node turns the given Euclidean vector (X, Y, Z) into the homogeneous vector (X, Y, Z, 1), multiplies the given projection matrix by it, and turns the resulting homogeneous vector back into a Euclidean one by dividing it by the absolute value of its W component.
+This last step is also known as perspective division.

 Inputs
 ======

 Vector
-   The position vector vector to transform.
+   The position vector to project.
 Transformation
-   The transformation matrix.
+   The projection matrix.

 Properties